jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 Using the gen_certs.sh script from the Cisco Innovation Edge github at [https://raw.githubusercontent.com/cisco-ie/cisco-gnmi-python/master/scripts/gen_certs.sh](https://raw.githubusercontent.com/cisco-ie/cisco-gnmi-python/master/scripts/gen_certs.sh) we can easily generate the certificates.
 This script follows the steps that are outlined in the above IOS XE 16.12 Programmability Configuration Guide link.

-To generate the certifcation lets follow these steps:
+To generate the certificates lets follow these steps:

 ```
 mkdir -p ~/gnmi_ssl/